humanwhocodes/humanwhocodes.com/src/pages/_posts/2007-02-22-getelementsmatching.md

   - DOM
   - JavaScript
 ---
 In response to a <a title="What's the deal with CSS query engines?" rel="external" href="{{site.url}}/archive/2007/2/421#comments">previous post</a>, I was challenged to come up with a way to determine that elements had certain similarities without using CSS queries.
 Since this may benefit others, I decided to spin off the long comment thread into another post.
-I&#8217;ve called my solution `getElementsMatching()`:
+I've called my solution `getElementsMatching()`:

 <code class="block"> </code>